ucgmsim/Velocity-Model/README.md

 ```
 ./NZVM
 ```
-which creates example input text files (if desired)
+which creates example input text files (if desired otherwise skip this step)

 Then modify the desired parameters and use the text file as an input to NZVM
 ```